WasteOfADrumBum/Gallivant/README.md

 - Must be interactive (i.e: accept and respond to user input)

+  - We have a search function that uses inputs by the user/client and provides them with relevant information

+  - We have an input bar that saves previous results using Local storage.

 - Use at least one new third-party API:

   - Skypicker
   - FourSquare
+  - Unsplash

 - Must have a polished UI